Build a Shopping Assistant

 const order = await res.json();

-// Display: show confirmation (browser)
+// Display: show confirmation card (browser, fire-and-forget)

 await display.pushAndForget({